farukcolak53/Succulent-Shop/README.md

 # Succulent Shop

-An educational project for Trendyol Android Bootcamp 2021
+An educational project for Trendyol Android Bootcamp 2021 This is a cumulative project, every incoming assignment is added to the previous work.

 ## Assignment #1: Create Signup Screen UI
  ### Todo